Permutations avoiding sets of patterns with long monotone subsequences: Further Experimental Results

 For $A_{5,5}$ we have found the first $425$ terms of the counting sequence using about 6.5 hours and 107gb of memory.
-Like the previous case, \texttt{GuessFunc} conjectures that the generating function is D-finite, this time with differential order $3$ and maximum polynomial degree $8$.
-This one is small enough to print: the generating function $F(x)$ satisfies the equation
+Like the previous case, \texttt{GuessFunc} conjectures that the generating function is D-finite, this time with differential order $3$ and maximum polynomial degree $8$ and using only the first $55$ terms.
+This one is small enough to print: the generating function $F(x)$ appears to satisfy the equation